mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 ## Context

+In data modeling, it's usual practice to split data up into related tables.
+In the context of Mathesar, one way of doing this is by extracting columns from a table into a new table.
+This process is known as column extraction.

-Column extraction is a common process in data modeling used to create a new table with a subset of columns from an existing table.
-The new tables are linked to the original table by a foreign key.
+This spec describes the steps a user would take to create a new table from a subset of columns from an existing table.

 ## Design Goals